ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * Retrieves a list of tags discovered in the ExtraHop environment.

-An example workflow that uses this IBM SOAR function is `Example: Extrahop Reveal(x) get tags`.
+An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) get tags`.

 * A note is added to the SOAR incident with the status of the action.
 * The data table `Extrahop Tags` is updated.